Al-Kahf: 83-98 Dhu'l-Qarnayn and the Sun setting in a marsh

-Finally, the surah mentions in verses 83–98 a man who traveled a great deal and reached the east and the west of the earth – namely, Dhul-Qarnayn (ذو القرنين).
-In one part of the story, Dhul-Qarnayn helps a tribe of people build a massive wall of iron between two mountains to protect them from the nations of Gog and Magog.
-It goes on to say that this wall will be only destroyed on Judgement Day.
+In one part of the story, Dhu'l-Qarnayn helps a tribe of people build a massive wall of iron between two mountains to protect them from the nations of Gog and Magog.
+It goes on to say that this wall will be only destroyed near the end times.
 The wall may have reflected a distant knowledge of the Great Wall of China (the 12th-century scholar al-Idrisi drew a map for Roger II of Sicily showing the "Land of Gog and Magog" in Mongolia), or of various Sassanid Persian walls built in the Caspian area against the northern barbarians, or a conflation of the two.

+Critics such as Richard Dawkins have criticised the claim that the Sun sets in a marsh, referring to Verse 86 of the Quran: